Moving Energy Efficiently

 Transesterification

-For additional information on transesterification, you can visit the following websites:
+For more information about transesterification, you can refer to the following sources:

 URL: https://afdc.energy.gov/fuels/biodiesel_production.html